OEM/ODM ER5087 Magnesium Aluminum Welding Wire Suppliers

 Marketing To The World.

 Hangzhou Kunli welding materials Co., Ltd. is located in the industrial zone of Puyang Town, Xiaoshan District, Hangzhou, Zhejiang Province.
-It is a high-technology and high-performance China ER5087 Magnesium Aluminum Welding Wire manufacturers and wholesale ER5087 Magnesium Aluminum Welding Wire suppliers.
+It is a high-technology and high-performance China Aluminum Welding Wire Manufacturers and wholesale ER5087 Magnesium Aluminum Welding Wire suppliers.
 The company has more than 20 years of aluminum alloy wire production experience, with international advanced aluminum alloy welding wire manufacturing equipment, complete testing equipment,stable production process and strict quality control system.
 The high-performance OEM/ODM ER5087 Magnesium Aluminum Welding Wire produced by the company has successfully passed a number of international authoritative certification, such as DB, CE, ABS, DNV, CCS, etc.,.
 We have more than 200MT production capacity per month and 50% was exported to over 30 countries such as USA,Mexico,Southeast Asia, Japan,Korea,Australia,New zealand and etc.

 • 30+